ICLR 2024Princeton NLPActive Benchmark

 Leaderboard — SWE-bench Verified

-Top models by resolve rate on the 500-task verified split.
-Updated February 2026.
+Top official all-agent results on the 500-task verified split.
+Updated May 2026.

 Official site →